DevRel-Foundation/persona-library/docs/traits/adoption-modality.md

 - may not have patience for audio/video presentations
 - third-party comparison sites

+The persona who is information oriented may lose patience at thought leadership and marketing details that lack substance.
+Words cannot be empty and must convey meaning.
+Succinct action-oriented statements work best for this type of modality.

 ## Guidance Oriented (guide)

 Motivated to use the product rather than learn how to build with it.
 Adoption is aided by tools that guide them through in an experiential way rather than learning from reading the documentation.
 In-person events and social interaction is often part of being guided and given answers to their specific questions.